Rev. Dr. Richard Loren Held

 In 2014, he was invited to serve on the Advisory Committee for the Association for Global New Thought which launched the Synthesis Dialogues with His Holiness the Dalai Lama and Seasons for Peace and Nonviolence.
 He has created with such notables as Dr. Maya Angelou, Marianne Williamson, Bishop Carlton Pearson, Bishop John Shelby-Spong, Barbara Marx-Hubbard, Dr. Jean Houston, Gary Zukav Mark Victor-Hansen and Victoria Moran.

 Rev. Nina Clark

 Nina found a home in New Thought in 1996 and has been a devoted and ardent student ever since.
 Learning, growing and sharing ideas is a passion of hers and she has been teaching in one capacity or another for most of her adult life.
-She was ordained in 1987 in another spiritual tradition and is currently working towards her Unity Ministerial license and ordination as well as her New Thought Interfaith minister credential and a Masters of Religious Studies.
+She was ordained in 1987 in another spiritual tradition and licensed as a Unity Minister in 2020 and is currently working towards her New Thought Interfaith minister credential and a Masters of Religious Studies.
 She is the mother of two young adults and a lover of this adventure we call Life.
 She is delighted to be able to practice and grow with all of you.

 Rabbi Ted Falcon, PhD

 Through worship, teaching, counseling, and speaking, Rabbi Ted Falcon shares the spiritual gifts of Judaism, while appreciating that it is only one of the authentic spiritual traditions of the world.
 With gentleness and humor, he deeply affirms the integrity of each individual being.